DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Kylie-Jarrett_def/index.markdown

 it matter that the affective logic of my searching escapes capture, remains inalienable and immanently resistant?
-In the brutal logic of an algorithmic world, how do I elude the shadow of my digital *doppelgänger*?
+In the brutal logic of an algorithmic world, how do I elude the shadow of my digital doppelgänger?
 What will it mean if I cannot?

 In mobilizing a subject marked with ascribed and inscribed intent, Google is exerting what Parisi and Goodman describe as preemptive